Doranwen/ffnpagedown/README.md

 # Description
-This is a simple Python script that automates the process of using PageDown to autoload all pages of a fandom on [Fanfiction.net](https://www.fanfiction.net/).
+This is a simple Python script that automates the process of using End to autoload all pages of a fandom on [Fanfiction.net](https://www.fanfiction.net/).
 The results can then be processed with a link grabbing extension to get a list of all story links on those pages.

 # Backstory / Personal Note
 Full confession: I do not generally consider myself a programmer since I have no time to learn and forget what I do learn due to lack of use.
 However, a few years ago I used [pyautogui](https://pyautogui.readthedocs.io/en/latest/) to create a simple macro script for personal use.
-It occurred to me that I could tweak that to make it automate hitting the PageDown button when loading all pages of a fandom on Fanfiction.net, so I fiddled with it and in short order had it working.
+It occurred to me that I could tweak that to make it automate hitting the End button when loading all pages of a fandom on Fanfiction.net, so I fiddled with it and in short order had it working.

+While one actually hits the End button rather than PageDown, I thought ffnpagedown sounded better than ffnend, hence the name.

 # Before using
 Instructions below work on Linux; you may need to adjust for your own OS.